 Students are encouraged to become active members of the school through athletics, clubs and student council.
-Currently, there are students from China, Korea, Thailand, Austria and Greece.
+Currently, there are students from China, Korea, Austria and Greece.

 Traditionally, the international student population is approximately 3% to 5% of total Mercy students.
 Maintaining this percentage, allows each girl an opportunity to fully immerse herself in the Mercy community and easily make American friends.

 Our international students receive support from the minute they arrive on campus from members of the administration, teachers, and students.
 Each girl is matched with a “Big Sister” to help with her transition to Mercy.
 When she reaches her junior year, she will be ready to be a “Big Sister” to an incoming freshwoman.